ahmadajmi/multilingualwithangular/multilingualwithangular.md

 </html>
 ```

-To open the project in a localhost environment run `gulp serve` and then this will automatically open a browser tab directed to [localhost:3000].
+To open the project in a localhost environment, run `gulp serve` and then this will automatically open a browser tab directed to [localhost:3000].

 ## Adding Translation Using Angular-translate

-The first step is to add translation support for Application text, we will work with Arabic and English as our main languages, the two languages are different in the way of writing and the writing direction, Arabic (RTL) English (LTR).
+These first configuration tasks completed, it's time to take a step forward and add translation support for the application text.
+We'll work with Arabic and English as our main languages, two languages which are different in the way of writing and writing directions (Right-to-Left Arabic and Left-to-Right English).

-[angular-translate] is an [AngularJS] module that we can use to translate the text, it provides many features like filters, directives and asynchronous loading of i18n data.
+[angular-translate](https://angular-translate.github.io/) is an [AngularJS](https://angularjs.org/) module that we can use to translate the text since it provides many interesting features like filters, directives and asynchronous loading of i18n data.

-Let's setup Angular and configure it with `angular-translate`
+First, let's setup AngularJS and configure it with `angular-translate`

 ``` javascript
 // js/app.js